khoramshahi/worldCup2018_predictions/README.md

 | Croatia | 0.4296 | 0.1537 |

 ### What went againts the odds?
 Nothing!
-But interestig to see that the chance for the England to win the campionship increased from 11.3% to 23.0%.
+But it is interestig to see that the chance for England to win the championship increased from 11.3% to 23.0%.

 ## July 6th